Skip to main content

 • xclose

-You can use this key to unlock public, barrier-free toilets, for example.
-Such restrooms can be found in cities, municipalities or at highway service stations.
+You can use this key to unlock public, accessible toilets, for example.
+Such restrooms can be found in cities, municipalities or at motorway service stations.

-• You have a valid disability identification card with an additional entry confirming that you have a EuroKey need.
+• You have a valid Disability Identity Card with an additional entry confirming that you have a need for a Euro-key.

 • You have a valid parking permit for people with disabilities.

-With a valid disability identification card, you will receive the EuroKey free of charge in certain cases, even without one of the required additional entries.
-This requires a medical certificate confirming, for example, a serious bowel disease or an artificial bowel outlet.
+With a valid Disability Identity Card, you may be entitled to receive a Euro-key free of charge – even if the required additional entries are not listed.
+In such cases, a medical certificate is needed, for example confirming a serious bowel condition or an artificial bowel outlet.

-• Unreasonable use of public transport due to permanent mobility restrictions
+• Unreasonableness regarding the use of public transport due to permanent mobility impairment resulting from a disability

-• Predominantly dependent on the use of a wheelchair
+• Is predominantly dependent on the use of a wheelchair

 For more detailed information and to apply, click here: